Desk with Laptop, Calculator, Files and small model of house with epc colours

 Wall - Cavity wall, as built, insulated (assumed)

-This choice of assumed insulation is made by the EPC methodology.
-The Energy Assessor does not control this themselves, it is purely based on the construction databand applied to the building part.
+This choice of 'assumed' insulation is made by the EPC methodology.
+The Energy Assessor does not control this themselves, it is purely controlled by the assessment methodology and is based on the construction dateband applied to the building part when 'As Built' is chosen for a cavity wall.

-This is despite many forum postings you might come across on the Internet from ill-informed souls thinking that the assessor makes the assumptions.
-In reality, the souls are making the assumption about the assessors.
+This is how that text originates, despite many forum postings you might come across on the Internet from ill-informed souls thinking that the assessor makes the assumptions.

-For those that are interested, these U values are available to view in Table S6 (England & Wales), S7 (Scotland) and S8 (Northern Ireland) of the RDSAP Appendix S document on the Building Research Establishment (BRE) website.
+For those that are interested, the table of default U values are available to view in Table S6 (England & Wales), S7 (Scotland) and S8 (Northern Ireland) of the RDSAP Appendix S document on the Building Research Establishment (BRE) website.

 https://bregroup.com/expertise/energy/sap/standard-assessment-procedure-2012

-Here are the cavity wall U values for England & Wales (my location) from table S6 with the E&W datebands:
+Here are the cavity wall U values for England & Wales (my location) from table S6 with the E&W datebands, for 'As Built' and Filled Cavity':

 * = assumed 'As Built'